Creatine is a widely used and well-researched compound for bodybuilding.

 In addition to offering major muscle growth support, Maintain from Performance Lab serves to rehydrate and recharge the muscles with nutrients.
 As with other creatine supplements on our list, using Performance Lab Maintain regularly is said to help build strength, speed, and endurance.

 Maintain is available as a capsule as opposed to many of the other creatine supplements on this list.
 To increase muscle development, consumers are advised to take 6 to 10 pills every day.
 According to Performance Lab, physically active people may safely consume up to ten capsules a day.
-Compared to the powdered creatine supplements described above, this one provides less creatine per six-capsule dosage at approximately 3,000mg.
+Compared to the other powdered creatine supplements, this one provides less creatine per six-capsule dosage at approximately 3,000mg.
 To Performance Lab Maintain’s credit, many consumers like the ease of capsules over powder because of the ease of use.

 Maintain makes up for its reduced creatine dosage by including beta-alanine in its formula.
 For enhanced recovery, each dosage includes 1,600 mg of beta-alanine.
 For consumers who are looking for decent capsulated creatine from a respected brand, Performance Lab Maintain may be one of the best-encapsulated alternatives.
 In contrast to other brands, it is much more costly.
 Each container (60 capsules per container) suffices for only ten servings.